 In 2008, A processing plant built between 2006 and 2008 is opened in El Salvador.
 The plant is located in an industrial zone in the town of Nejapa, on the northern outskirts of San Salvador.

-In 2011 Jumex celebrates 50 years of providing the best juices and nectars, by sharing the flavor and nutrition with Mexican families.
+In 2011 Jumex celebrated 50 years of providing the best juices and nectars, by sharing the flavor and nutrition with Mexican families.
 The current company associated with Jumex and other popular beverage brands is the Jumex Group, which consists of Frugosa, Botemex, Jugomex, Alijumex, Vilore Services Corp., Vilore Services, and Vilore Foods, Inc. (U.S.) Jumex is associated with the Mexican foods company La Costeña.
 Jumex products includes: Bida, Pau Pau, Ami, Sport, light, Chispazo, Jumato, 8 jugo de verduras, Jumex mas, Soia, Jugos y Nectares, UnicoFresco, Vigor, Super Frutas y Ediciones especiales.

 Video Historia y Logros Empresa JUMEX de Eugenio Lopez Rodea y Eugenio Lopez Alonso